BlueBindy/schengen_calculator/README.md

 Deployment to Heroku
 Dependencies necessary for deployment to Heroku were adding by using 'pip3 freeze > requirements.txt' to terminal

+From Heroku dashboard, 'Create New App' was selected from the menu.
+App is called 'schengen-calculator'.
+In the Settings tab, a config var was set up for creds.json (which is not pushed to GitHub but is required by Heroku for deployment.)
+In Config Vars, for Key, 'CREDS' was entered.
+In Value, the contents of creds.json file was copied and pasted.

+Python and node.js were added as Buildpacks.

+In the Deploy tab, GitHub was chosen and connected.
+Automatic deployment was selected.

 Acknowledgements
 SCOPE code and code to link the programme to the Google Sheet was taken from Code Institute Python Essentials Project Walthrough module